goeb/smit/getting_started.md

     init.bat
     start.bat

-Feel free to look at these scripts and edit them, for modifying a user name or password.
+By default these scripts initiate a repository with a superadmin with username `admin` and password `admin`.